 and from the greatest bmovie of all times: “Star Trek”.

-Why 50s SciFi is great?
-Because the effort they put in imagining what the future could be like was much greater than what we could do now with greatest scientific insights and Google to fill the rest.
+Why is 50s SciFi great?
+Because the effort they put in imagining what the future could be like was much greater than what we could do now with the greatest scientific insights and Google to fill the rest.

-The creator of Star Trek sad it much better than me.
+The creator of Star Trek sad it much better than this.